 All of the shows at the venerable Nuyorican Poets Café in the East Village are open to all ages, which means, of course, plenty of adult language but probably nothing that will scare a teen off.
 Best known for its spoken-word performances, the Nuyo (as regulars call it) also presents concerts, theater, exhibits, and live experiences that defy easy description.
 When teens check the calendar to see which events appeal, they'll notice that there are frequent and inexpensive open mics, and while they attract mostly grown-ups, teens are welcome to participate (they just can't drink at the bar).
 Sound too daunting?
 Keep an eye out for teens-only open mics organized by educational nonprofit Writopia Lab.
 They're an ideal way for aspiring slammers to start showing off their skills.

 Zip-Line in the City

 Not too long ago, you had to leave the five boroughs to go zip-lining.
 But these days there are three seasonal zip lines in NYC: Queens' Alley Pond Park Adventure Course, Adventures at Governors Island, and the Bronx Zoo Treetop Adventure.
 For teens, the latter is the best destination since its two side-by-side zip lines are the longest and highest—50 feet in the air spanning 400 feet across the Bronx River and back.
 Plus there are seven suspended ropes courses that challenge you to swing from tree to tree, encountering obstacles and chills along the way.
 The one downside: While teens can absolutely tackle these thrilling activities on their own, an adult must be present on-site at all times to supervise and sign the necessary waivers.
-So don't send the brood there alone!
+So don't send the kids there alone!

 RELATED: Coding for Kids: Free Websites That Teach Programming